How To Teach Sentence Structure

 Teach compound-complex sentences.

-You can have students write a paragraph that uses all of the sentences or you can write a paragraph together.
-Discuss concepts with students: when does a simple sentence work?
+You can have classes write a paragraph that uses all of the sentences or you can write a paragraph together.
+Discuss concepts: when does a simple sentence work?
 When is a complex sentence effective?
 Any time that you can connect grammar to writing, take the opportunity to do so.
 The practice might feel forced at first, but eventually, your integration of grammar terms will be natural.

 Finally. . .

 Another tip: reference the infographic as you teach!
-It has definitions, and students can keep a copy pulled up on their devices.
+It has definitions, and learners can keep a copy pulled up on their devices.

 Types of sentences worksheets, hands-on pieces, and grammar sorts sprinkled with direct instruction, writing, and guidance will create a successful experience.
 If you are looking for many of the materials mentioned in this post, you can see my sentence structure bundle.

 How to teach sentence structure?
-You have some choices, and you should consider what will best serve your students.
-I hope the guidelines and ideas in this post helped!
+You have some choices, and you should consider what will best serve your classes.